 You may also choose to transfer out of the variable when you apply for retirement.

-able to voluntarily make an election, once per year, into which IAP
+Yes.
+As of September 2020, nonretired members are able to voluntarily make an election, once

-Any eligible choice made by September 30, 2020, will go into
+Any eligible choice made by the annual September 30 deadline will go into effect January 1 of

 When you apply for retirement